ReRe-Recursos-Regenerativos/docs/dapp-CPoSR-description.md

-# ReRe - Regenerative Resources
-## Project description
-Here we write the text of Project description to Dapps & Apps on Gitcoin.

-**Common Pool of Shared Resources**
+**Common Pool of Shareable Resources**

-A common pool of shared resources solves several problems, including:
+A common pool of shareable resources solves several problems, including:

 1. **Equal Access:** It allows participants to access financial resources and services that would otherwise be inaccessible to them.